 A time period starting at the beginning of the current quarter and ending at the current date.

 ROI: Return On Investment

-A performance measure used to evaluate the efficiency and profitability of an investment, or to compare the efficiency and profitability of multiple investments.
-The formula for ROI is: (Gain from Investment minus Cost of Investment), all divided by (Cost of Investment).
+A performance measure used to evaluate the efficiency and profitability of an investment.
+The formula for ROI is: Gain from Investment minus Cost of Investment, divided by Cost of Investment.
 The result is expressed as a percentage or ratio.
-If ROI is negative, then that initiative is losing the company money.
+If ROI is negative, then that initiative is losing money.
 The calculation can vary depending on what you input for gains and costs.

-Today, marketers want to measure the ROI on every tactic and channel they use.
-Many facets of marketing have pretty straightforward ROI calculations (like PPC), but others are more difficult (like content marketing).
+Marketers should measure the ROI on every tactic and channel they use.
+Many facets of marketing have fairly straightforward ROI calculations (like PPC), but others are more difficult (like content marketing).

 SMB: Small-to-Medium Business